David-OConnor/pyflow/README.md

 but reinforces the idea that there's no hidden state to be concerned with.

 - It will always use the specified version of Python.
-This is a notable issue, for example, with `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.
+This is a notable problem, for example, with `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.